Futsal Canadian Championship

 Futsal Canadian Championship is the futsal national club competition.
-Its first year featured two clubs from Quebec and Ontario in 2015.
+Its first year featured two teams from Quebec and Ontario.
 The competition is under the authority of the Canada Soccer Association.

+History

-The inaugural season was played in 2015 at Centre d'éducatif des adultes Outremont with only two clubs participating: Futsal Club Toronto and Albiceleste.
+The inaugural season was played in 2015 at Centre d'éducatif des adultes Outremont with Futsal Club Toronto and Albiceleste participating.
 The most recent edition featured eight clubs in 2019 and was won by Toronto Idolo.
 The 2020 and 2021 tournaments were cancelled due to the COVID-19 pandemic.